qnx-ports/build-files/ports/gtsam/README.md

 cd ~/gtsam/test         #NOTE: ~ will direct you to the current user's home directory,
                         #which may be incorrect depending on your choices above.
                         #Navigate to /data/home to see all user home directories
+chmod 764 run_tests.sh
 ./run_tests.sh
 ```

-**Note:** The following tests fail due to floating point error, and are not indicative of an error.
+**Note:** Some tests may fail due to floating point i/o error by a small percentage.
+This can be improved by linking against muslflt, as mentioned in Step 5 of the build process.
 v4.3a0, develop (fail expected:)
 - testSfmData lines 134, 144, 156
 - testSerializationDataset lines 36, 37, 50, 51